letonchanh/dynamite/artifact/README.md

     make termination-crafted-lit
     ```
     It took about ??? minutes for DynamiTe to run the whole benchmark on the Docker images.

+- To reproduce Table 8, run
+    ```
+    make nla-term
+    ```
+    It took about ??? minutes for DynamiTe to run the whole benchmark on the Docker images.

 - How to reproduce any experiments or other activities that support the conclusions in the paper.